Graygzou/graygzou.github.io/jekyll/_includes/projects-content/metenorage-content.markdown

 Source component can be attached to entities but each sources can only play one clip (OpenAL let source components managed many clips but we chose to restrict this).

 #### The Scripting System
 We chose to implements a scripting system to allow users to create their game logic without knowing the engine.
-In addition, we chose to hide the engine methods to "protect his integrity" of the engine.
-To call a specific method, the script will go throught his parent class that will add his request to a "Messaging queue".
+In addition, we chose to hide the engine methods to keep his integrity of the engine.
+To call a specific method, the script will go throught his parent class that will add his request to a messaging queue.
 The engine checks this queue every update to process and empty it.

 #### The Editor
 To create games easily, we implemented a game editor.